the batching problem

 - prefill is compute-heavy and likes large chunks

-- continuous batching places them in the same scheduling loop
+- continuous batching places both in the same scheduling loop

-the next step is chunked prefill: slice a long prefill across several iterations so decode requests keep making progress.
+the next step is chunked prefill: split long prefill work across iterations so decode requests keep making progress.